U.S. response to coronavirus variants emphasizes masks and vaccines instead of lockdowns

 Researchers at the Cedars-Sinai health system in Southern California announced last month that they found a growing share of samples linked to a new strain that was not discovered overseas, a potential driver of the skyrocketing caseload in California.

 “It’s really a very important component of that public health measure to survey this so we are not flying blind,” said Jeffrey Golden, the vice dean of research and graduate education at Cedars-Sinai.
-“We didn’t recognize it until it already had its foothold because it was novel and we weren’t looking for it.
+“We didn’t recognize it until it already had its foothold because it was novel, and we weren’t looking for it.
 We were actually surprised.”

 In the absence of widespread genetic surveillance, hospitals are bracing to be blindsided by variant-related surges.